normal-computing/posteriors/docs/log_posteriors.md

     batchsizes.

+## Auxiliary information

+Model calls can be expensive, and they might provide more information than just an output value (and gradient).
+In order to avoid, losing this information `uqlib` enforces the `log_posterior` or `log_likelihood` functions to have a `log_posterior(params, batch) -> log_prob, aux` signature, where the second element contains any auxiliary information, such as predictions or alternative metrics.

+`uqlib` algorithms will store this information in `state.aux`.

 ## Gradient Ascent

 Normally in gradient descent we minimize a loss function such as cross-entropy or squared error.
-This is equivalent to gradient ascent to maximise a log likelihood function.
-In `uqlib` we prefer the probabilistic interpretation, e.g. cross-entropy loss corresponds to the log likelihood of a categorical distribution:
+This is equivalent to gradient ascent to maximise a log likelihood function e.g. cross-entropy  loss corresponds to the log likelihood of a categorical
+distribution:

 \begin{aligned}
 \log p(y_{1:N} \mid x_{1:N}, \theta) &= \sum_{i=1}^N \log p(y_{i} \mid x_i, \theta) \\